VihaanLearnsCode/tiletrials/README.md

 512     :      293   (2.93%)

-# Next Steps
+# Battle
-Starting with the same board, I will pit different agents against each other to see which one wins more.
+Starting with the same board, I pit two different agents against each other to see which one wins more.
+Here is the output for 1000 games between maximizing the board's sum, vs maximizing the maximum tile:
+(Remember, based on the results above, they have almost the same performance)

+Board Generated!
+500
+1000
+Agent Maxboard finished playing
+500
+1000
+Agent Maxtile finished playing
+...
+Agent Maxtile wins by 28 points!

+I will make more statistics on this soon to showcase more differences.
+I will also give each agent a "Weighted Rating" before having them battle.
+Will the one with the better rating win, or will it go to the underdog?

 # Acknowledgements:
 These projects, by their nature, draws heavy inspiration from Gabriele Cirulli, the creator of the popular [2048](https://github.com/gabrielecirulli/2048).